AlexPirko/school-cv/cv.md

 ## Education and courses
 * Institute of Refrigeration, Cryotechnologies and Ecoenergetics.
 Department of process, equipment and energy management
 * RS Schools Course «JavaScript/Front-end.
+Stage 0»
-Stage 0» (in progress)
+* * RS Schools Course «JavaScript/Front-end.
+Stage 1» (in progress)
-* The Complete JavaScript + React Course - From Zero to Result from Ivan Petrichenko (in progress)
+* The Complete JavaScript From Zero to Result from Ivan Petrichenko
+* Practical JavaScript by Ivan Petrichenko (in progress)

 ## Language
 * Russian and Ukranian - native speaker
-* English level - A1 (A2 in progress)
+* English level - A2 (B1 in progress)